kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 ## Applications

 In stochastic gradient descent, feature scaling can sometimes improve the convergence speed of the algorithm.
-In support vector machines, it can reduce the time to find support vectors.
+The reason is that unscaled features with vastly different ranges create an elongated, elliptical loss surface.
+Gradient descent oscillates back and forth across the narrow valleys, requiring many steps.
+Scaling features to a similar range makes the loss contours more spherical, allowing gradient descent to take a more direct path to the optimum and converge much faster.
+In support vector machines, scaling can reduce the time to find support vectors.

 **Further Readings:**
 1. [Feature scaling - Wikipedia](https://en.wikipedia.org/wiki/Feature_scaling)